PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 6. Run the `starthub.sh` script
 7. Go to https://example.com.
 You will be redirected to the GitHub site to allow `hermantolentino` to autenticate you and to fill in your GitHub user ID and password.
 You will be redirected back to the Jupyter Notebook server after that.

-# Installation Guide - Detailed
+# Installation Guide - Some Details for Remote Servers

+## Prepare Jupyter Notebook server files
+Git clone https://github.com/PHI-Toolkit/jupyterhub-deploy-docker-localhost.
+Change to the `jupyterhub-deploy-docker-localhost` folder and run the steps below.

-## Install Docker and Docker Compose on your remote VM
+## Install Docker and Docker Compose on your remote Virtual Machine (VM)

 1. Run the `install-docker-bionic.sh` to install Docker and Docker Compose on a VM running Ubuntu Bionic.
+2. If the VM is not running Bionic Beaver, run the `upgrade-distro.sh` script.
+Be sure to replace the source and destination OS in the `sed` statement.
-2. Make sure to exit the VM and log back in for changes to take effect.
+3. Make sure to exit the VM and log back in for changes to take effect.

 *References*
 * Install Docker: https://docs.docker.com/install/